RobusGauli/terraform-aws-k8s-modules/README.md

 ## Overview

-Recovvo's infrastructure is provisioned using `Terraform` which provides us with declarative interface for managing cloud resources lifecycle.
+Kubernetes's infrastructure is provisioned using `Terraform` which provides us with declarative interface for managing cloud resources lifecycle.
 The main principle behind managing infrastructure as a code is `Idempotence`, which ensures deployment is consistent as a function of time and change.
 For instance, `resource` in the context of terraform could be ec2-compute in AWS cloud whose declarative configuration could look something like below:

 ```terraform
 resource "aws_instance" "web" {